 And, of course, there is more.
 The new spec includes bidirectional multiuser MIMO (MU-MIMO), allowing multiple stations to transmit unique data streams simultaneously to an access point during a single AP receive cycle.
 With 802.11ac, MU-MIMO only works from APs to client stations.

 Additionally, 802.11ax ratification permits work in the 2.4 GHz bands now ignored by 802.11ac.
 This will enable more efficient use, and reuse, of that spectrum and perhaps provide the final incentive for enterprises to replace technologies older than 802.11n -- and perhaps even 802.11n itself.
 Much depends upon the availability of clients equipped with .11ax, but these will begin to appear in great numbers within two years or so.

 Despite the enhancements in 802.11ax, there are some market forces that are working to extend the life of 802.11ac and, in the process, perhaps dampen demand for the 802.11ax standard.
 First, there isn't that much difference between the 10 Gbps possible in .11ax and the 7 Gbps supported in .11ac.

 Second, MU-MIMO -- again, already available -- has given Wave 2 802.11ac products a very significant performance boost.
 This could mean that Wave 2 802.11ac may have a much longer shelf life than previous WLAN standards.

-That said, by 2020, I believe 802.11ax will be making some major inroads anchoring new installations, even if much of the infrastructure continues to operate in 802.11ac mode.
+That said, by 2020, I believe 802.11ax ratification will have ushered in some major inroads anchoring new installations, even if much of the infrastructure continues to operate in 802.11ac mode.
 By 2028, 802.11ax will be standard -- at least until 802.11ad and 802.11ay come around.
 We'll explore those specifications in an upcoming column.